Sterling falls off monthly highs as optimism proves premature

 "The IMF served as a reminder that it could be a lot worse than what we've seen in recent decades and I think the market is still grappling with the extent of this crisis economically," she said.
 "It wasn't sustainable, this moderate cautious optimism that we've seen recently...
 I think the market's coming to the realisation that it's just too early for a sustainable rally."

 A weakening global economy enhances the safe-haven appeal of the U.S. dollar as it is the major currency in global trade and the predominant medium of exchange in world markets.
-Versus a broadly firmer dollar, the pound was down as much as 1.3%, at $1.2465, erasing Tuesday's gains.
-Against the euro, it fell to around 87.38 pence per euro.
+Versus a broadly firmer dollar, the pound was down as much as 1.5%, at $1.2439, before recovering to $1.2524, down 0.8% on the day erasing Tuesday's gains.
+Against the euro, it fell to around 87.12 pence per euro.

 The pound has benefited from improved risk sentiment this month as some countries consider reopening their economies, even as experts warn Britain may be on course to become the European country hardest hit by the coronavirus.
 Sterling reached $1.26 in afternoon trading on Tuesday, its highest since March 13.
 But this optimism faded on Wednesday, overtaken by fears about the toll on the global economy.